 Packing supplies are the cornerstone of any move, which is why most home improvement companies and stores sell them at inflated prices.
 Ask your long distance mover for packing supplies and see what kinds of discounts they can provide for your move.

-For additional tips on how to save on moving and packing supplies and relocate on budget, please get in touch with one of the moving experts at Colonial Van Lines.
+For additional tips on how to save on moving and packing supplies and relocate on a budget, please get in touch with one of the moving experts at Colonial Van Lines.
 You will even get a free, no-obligation moving quote to get you started.